Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • DocuWare Cloud 15: Storage space on this plan accommodates up to 50GB and it supports up to 15 users.

-• DocuWare Cloud 40: This plan bumps up your storage space to 100GB and up to 40 users are allowed.
+• DocuWare Cloud 40: This plan bumps up your storage space to 500GB and up to 40 users are allowed.

-DocuWare doesn’t publish the pricing for these plans, but when we contacted the vendor, we were told the typical price range is $25 to $100 per user per month for its fully-featured cloud system.
-To get an accurate cost for your business, you’ll need to contact the company for a quote.
+DocuWare doesn’t publish pricing for these plans.
+When we contacted the vendor, we were told the typical price range is $25 to $100 per user per month for its fully featured cloud system.
+To get an accurate cost for your business, you’ll need to contact the company directly for a custom quote.

 DocuWare offers a 30-day free trial.
 We especially like that you don’t need to provide any credit card information to start the free trial.